Competitive Demand Learning: A Non-cooperative Pricing Algorithm with Coordinated Price Experimentation: Analyses: Convergence, Revenue Difference, and Regret

-for some positive constant $K_8$, $T \geq 2$ and $N \geq 2,1\leq N^\prime \leq N$. \end{Theorem} The aggregate difference over $T$ periods between the revenues $r_i(p^{i\ast}_t,p^{-i\ast}_t)$ and $r_i(p_t^i,p^{-i}_t)$ is at most $N^{\prime2} K_8 T^{\frac{1}{2}}$.
-Comparing this to the results contained in Theorem~2, one apparent difference is that $N^2$ changes into $N^{\prime2}$, which implies that the revenue difference is dependent on the number of the firms without knowledge of the demand curve.
-The upper bound of this difference is applicable to any firms, including those that do and do not know the underlying demand function.
-It stands to reason that if one firm does not know the demand function, it must expend effort to learn the demand function and so the equilibrium will gradually converge to the clairvoyant GNE $\mathbf{p}^\ast$.
-If one firm does not reach the GNE $\mathbf{p}^\ast$, there is no way for all firms to stabilize pricing.
-Similar to the results in Theorem 3, we derive a further theorem.
+for some positive constant $K_8$, $T \geq 2$ and $F \geq 2,1\leq F^\prime \leq F$. \end{theorem} The cumulative difference over $T$ periods between the revenues ${r^i(p^{i\ast},p^{-i\ast})}$ and $r^i(p_t^i,p^{-i}_t)$ is at most $F^{\prime2} K_8 T^{\frac{3}{4}}$.
+Comparing this to the results contained in Theorem~\ref{theorem2}, one can see an apparent difference: $F^2$ changes into $F^{\prime2}$, which implies that the revenue difference is dependent on the number of the firms without knowledge of the demand curves while the upper bound on this difference is applicable to any firm with or without the knowledge of the underlying demand function.
+It stands to reason that if a firm does not know the demand function, it must make efforts to learn the demand function so the equilibrium will gradually converge to the clairvoyant NE $\mathbf{p}^\ast$.
+If any firm does not reach its price at the NE $\mathbf{p}^\ast$, there is no way for all firms to stabilize pricing.
+Similar to the results in Theorem~\ref{theorem3}, we derive a further theorem proved in EC.9.